 Water in Early Los Angeles

-The Spanish Pueblo de Los Angeles relied on the Rio Porciuncula (Los Angeles River) for its water supply and for its survival.
-The river water was channeled through a distribution system of crude dams, water wheels and ditches (or zanjas).
-On April 4, 1850 Los Angeles was incorporated as a municipality.
-It wasn’t until ten years later (1860) that the City of Los Angeles, through a lease contract with LA Water Works Co., completed its first water system.
-On Feb.
-3, 1902, after relying on a succession of private water companies, the city formally took ownership of the first Los Angeles municipal water works system.
+The old Pueblo de Los Angeles relied almost exclusively on the Los Angeles River for its water supply and thus its survival.
+In the early years water from the river was channeled through a distribution system of crude dams, water wheels and ditches.
+Los Angeles was incorporated as a municipality on April 4, 1850, but it wasn’t until ten years later that the City, through a lease contract with the LA Water Works Co., completed its first water system.
+After a succession of private water companies, the City formally took ownership of the first Los Angeles municipal water works system on Feb.
+3, 1902.

 Water in Early Los Angeles - Historical Timeline

 The following timeline takes us from the early days of the Spanish Pueblo with its struggle to deliver Los Angeles River water to its inhabitants to a period where private companies competed with one another for the franchise rights to develop and operate the city's waterworks system and then finally to the time when the people of the City of Los Angeles decide to take full control of their water distribution system with the formation of the municipal Department of Water: